robvet/hack-integration/4-messaging/readme.md

     }
     ```

-2. Create a process(es) which is able to filter based on the total cost in each message, and accomplish the following tasks:
+2. Create a process(es) which is able to receive (sub) the message and filter based on the total cost in each message, and accomplish the following tasks:

     If the follow-up request is "true" create a JSON object save the JSON object with a unique name to the "for-followup" container within an Azure Storage account